 BHF is not responsible for lost or stolen items belonging to members or their guests.
 Valuables should be stored in a locked locker.
-Lost items are held for one month and then donated to a local charity.
+Lost items are held for a period of time and then donated to a local charity.
 BHF is not permitted to hold members’ personal items (keys, phones, etc.).
 Day use lockers are available for all members and guests.

 If you believe you might have lost something in one of our Facilities, please notify the Welcome Desk and they’ll check our Lost & Found for you.

 Safety & First Aid